ThKrypt/QualCoder/10-Code-by-case.md

 https://qualcoder.files.wordpress.com/2021/10/code_by_case.png

+## Useful for coding qualitative survey responses, where each row in a survey is a respondants data and free text responses.

+The code by case function will be useful when importing a survey and one or more of the survey columns is designated 'qualitative'.
+The qualitative data are converted into a single text entry on import.
+Sections of this text are assigned to the relevant case (relevant survey row) and can then be coded for each case (survey row entry).

-## There is reduced functionality in the code by case section.
+## There is reduced functionality in code by case

 Text cannot be auto-coded.
 Instead open the file in the Code text option.
 The reason is that auto-coding text may code beyond the text assigned to the case.